freesewing/freesewing/designs/lily/README.md

   alt="Follow @freesewing_org on Twitter"/>
   </a></p>

-# @freesewing/lucy
+# @freesewing/lily

-A FreeSewing pattern for a historical tie-on pocket
+A FreeSewing pattern for basic leggings